amhb1985/GIS_PY/README.md

 # GIS_PY
-thi is a repo for the usefully py package/scripte for GIS apps.
+this is a repo for the usefully py package/scripte for GIS apps.